AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 ## Introduction

-Some people want to argue that they don't have to pay for a comprehensive machine learning library and they'll just ask the AIs to fully code a DataPredict™ competitor.
+Some people want to argue that they don't have to pay for a comprehensive pure Lua machine learning library and they'll just ask the AIs to fully code a DataPredict™ competitor.

 My reaction?
 Indifference.